cmiltiadis/studioany/content/project/reset-discover.md

 The piece and it’s theoretical background are described in greater detail in the thesis of Antonia Manhartsberger “Das soziopolitische Potential von Raummusik im Angesicht zeitgenössischer Gestaltungsmöglichkeiten” (IEM, June 2018).

+---
 {{<vimeo 298533739>}}

+---

+Exhibitions:
-It was first presented at the CUBE Concert, of the Institute of Electronic Music, University of Music and Performing Arts Graz, on January 31st 2018.
+- The piece was first presented at the CUBE Concert, of the Institute of Electronic Music, University of Music and Performing Arts Graz, on January 31st 2018.
-“reset.discover” was exhibited in the Arts Programme of the 2019 Elevate Festival, Orpheum Extra, Graz, March 2 2019 [[x](https://elevate.at/en/arts/programme/)]
+- *reset.discover* was exhibited in the Arts Programme of the 2019 Elevate Festival, Orpheum Extra, Graz, March 2 2019.

 Interactive installation for multichannel spatial audio, ambisonics, binaural audio and Vive VR

+**Concept & development**
-Concept & development: Antonia Manhartsberger & Constantinos Miltiadis
+Antonia Manhartsberger & Constantinos Miltiadis
+**Electronic music composition**
-Electronic music composition: Antonia Manhartsberger
+Antonia Manhartsberger
+**Virtual environment & programming**
-Virtual environment & programming: Constantinos Miltiadis
+Constantinos Miltiadis